kodeyang284/uvm_practice/README.md

-# UVM_PRACTICE FOR KODEYANG
+# UVM_PRACTICE

-It's a clone repo from uvm shizhan, I add a Makefile to build it easilly, Need a uvm-1.1d to build.
+It's a clone repo from uvm shizhan.
+Add some scripts to build and run.

 ## Gen tags for uvm